 Federal funding also is available to State, tribal, and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work in impacted areas.

 Staying Informed During a Natural Disaster

 When a disaster strikes, getting fast, accurate information can mean the difference between life and death.
 Stay updated on weather advisories in your area, and sign up for California’s Wireless Emergency Alert Sign Up and Early Earthquake Warning System Alerts.
-California Governor’s Office of Emergency Services news page will also have some of the most current information on emergencies impacting the state.
+California Governor’s Office of Emergency Services news page and Listos California will also have some of the most current information on emergencies impacting the state.

 Safety During an Emergency

 Please be sure to follow local officials’ instructions during a disaster as they continuously monitor the situation and will have the most up-to-date information available.
 The following resources and guides can also be helpful in navigating natural disasters and other emergencies.